Mixed $\ell$-adic complexes for schemes over number fields: Introduction

 In this paper, we will follow the ideas of Beilinson and M. Saito to construct all the sheaf operations on the bounded derived categories of the categories $\Perv_{mf}(X)$.
 The main point, which is taken as an axiom in \cite{S}, is the fact that these categories are stable by perverse direct images; in section \ref{stab_Pmf}, we show how to deduce it from Deligne's weight-monodromy theorem.
 Another difficulty is to state all the compatibilities that the sheaf operations should satisfy.
 We have chosen to use the formalism of crossed functors (``foncteurs crois\'es''), originally due to Deligne and developed by Voevodsky and Ayoub.
 In order to check that the constructions of Beilinson and M. Saito do fit into this formalism, we have had to rewrite some of them.
 (Another reason is that the categories $\Perv_{mf}(X)$ satisfy assumptions that are slightly different from the axioms of \cite{S}, and so certain proofs become simpler, and at least one proof has to be totally changed.
 However, most of the constructions are very similar to the ones in \cite{S}.)

 Here is a quick description of the different parts of the paper.
 Section 1 is the introduction, and section 2 contains reminders about $\ell$-adic perverse sheaves, the realization functor and a quick summary of the beginning of Huber's article \cite{Hu}, in particular the definition of the main object of study $\Perv_{mf}(X)$.
 In section 3, we state the main results of the paper, first informally and then using the language of crossed functors.
 Section 4 gives a list of functors that obviously preserve the categories $\Perv_{mf}(X)$.
 Section 5 contains reminders about Beilinson's construction of unipotent nearby and vanishing cycles.
 In section 6, we state the form of Deligne's weight-monodromy theorem that we will use, and deduce the crucial fact that perverse direct images also preserve the categories $\Perv_{mf}(X)$; we also give an application to complexes with support in a closed subscheme, that was already noted in 2.2.1 of \cite{Be1} and Theorem 5.6 of \cite{S}.
 Section 7 gives the proof of the first main theorem (Theorem \ref{thm_main1}, concerning the existence of the four operations $f^*,f_*,f_!,f^!$), and section 8 gives the proof of the second main theorem (Theorem \ref{thm_tensor_product}, about the existence of tensor products and internal $\Hom$s).
-Finally, section 9 shows how the results of this article imply that we can extend the formalism of weight truncation functors defined in \cite{M}.
+Section 9 shows how the results of this article imply that we can extend the formalism of weight truncation functors defined in \cite{M}.
+Finally, the appendix gives a review of filtered derived categories and f-categories (i.e. filtered triangulated categories), with a focus on the compatibility between the realization functor and derived functors.

 Here are some conventions that will be used throughout the paper : \begin{itemize} \item[-] As we are considering sheaves for the \'etale topology or pro\'etale topology, we only care about schemes up to universal homeomorphism.
 So we will allow ourselves to specify a closed subscheme of a scheme $X$ by giving only the underlying closed subset.